grafana/kubernetes-app/README.md

 2. For automatic deployment of the collectors, then Kubernetes 1.4 or higher is required.
 3. Grafana 4 is required if using TLS Client Auth (rather than Basic Auth).

+### Features

+- The app uses Kubernetes tags to allow you to filter pod metrics.
+Kubernetes clusters tend to have a lot of pods and a lot of pod metrics.
+The Pod/Container dashboard leverages the pod tags so you can easily find the relevant pod or pods.

+- Easy installation of collectors, either a one click deploy from Grafana or detailed instructions to deploy them manually them with kubectl (also quite easy!)

+- Cluster level metrics that are not available in Heapster, like CPU Capacity vs CPU Usage.

+- Pod and Container status metrics.
+See the [Snap Kubestate Collector](https://github.com/raintank/snap-plugin-collector-kubestate) for more details.

 ### Cluster Metrics

-- Pod Capacity
+- Pod Capacity/Usage
-- Memory Capacity
+- Memory Capacity/Usage
-- CPU Capacity
+- CPU Capacity/Usage
-- Disk Capacity (measures each container's /var/lib/docker)
+- Disk Capacity/Usage (measurements from each container's /var/lib/docker)
 - Overview of Nodes, Pods and Containers

 ### Node Metrics